Welcome to the Infectious Diseases Fellowship Program at The George Washington University!

 -

 The George Washington University Hospital (GWUH) is tertiary care center with 379 acute care beds.
 The patient population is diverse with a broad spectrum of infectious diseases including tropical and parasitic infections, complications of HIV, and transplant-associated infections.
 Consultations are performed in all areas of the hospital Including 3 medical-surgical intensive care units (56 beds), one specializing in cardiovascular care and one specializing in neuro/trauma.
 There is a multispecialty wound care center with a focus on long term wound management and limb salvage.
-The transplant experience at GW is continuing to grow with kidney and bone marrow transplant consultations on the GW clinical service.
+The transplant experience at GW is continuing to grow with kidney and liver transplant consultations on the GW clinical service.
 The NIH elective also includes patients with complicated stem cell transplants.
 Additional transplant experiences can be structured on request.

 - GW/VA Infectious Diseases Fellows rotate on the inpatient clinical service at the George Washington University during their first and second year of training, as well as in the HIV/Infectious Diseases Clinic, for their continuity clinic experience.
 Every year, more than 50 GW students (both PA and medical students) and Internal Medicine residents participate in the Infectious Diseases Consult Elective.
 Our students and residents visit the program from international destinations and from multiple programs within the United States.

 - The GW HIV/Infectious Disease clinic is one of the clinics that provides a continuity clinic experience for our fellows.
 The clinic provides both HIV care as well as consultative care.
-The HIV clinic at the George Washington University, Medical Faculty Associates, cares for approximately 1200 patients infected with HIV.
+"The HIV clinic at the George Washington University, Medical Faculty Associates, cares for approximately 1200 persons living with HIV.
 Our fellows have their own clinic, closely supervised by their clinic mentor.
 We have a vibrant clinical trial unit and our fellows work closely with our clinical trials staff recruiting patients for appropriate clinical trials.
 Fellows have the opportunity to care for patients they have consulted on during their in service rotations.
 The clinic consultations are diverse and include Hepatitis B and C management (including HIV-Hep C co-infection), tropical medicine, Lyme disease and a broad base of general infectious disease consultations.

 - The research experience at the George Washington University is tailored to each fellow’s interests.
 Each fellow is asked to meet with faculty members at GWU and VA to explore research interests at the beginning of the fellowship.
 They are expected to be active in research during both years of training, but primarily during the second year.
 Fellows are expected to have abstracts for submission to the infectious disease meetings during their second years and to submit manuscripts for publication subsequent to that.
 There is a close collaboration with the School of Public Health, which has resulted in multiple collaborative research projects.